imyownyear/Z-Butt/README.md

 Z-Butt-1U-P1 V4.stl
     Is used to create the silicone mold that gives your keycap its butt (Stem included).

-    *Note, this is to be used with Z-Butt-1U-P2 V3 or Z-Butt-1U-P2*
+    *This is to be used with Z-Butt-1U-P2 V3 or Z-Butt-1U-P2*

 Z-Butt-1U-P2 V4.stl
     Can be used to sculpt a 1U artisan keycap out of your preffered medium (I use Epoxy clay, vaseline, and a brush).

-    *Note this is to be used with Z-Butt-1U-P1 V3*
+    *This is to be used with Z-Butt-1U-P1 V3*

 Z-Butt-1U-P2.stl
     Can be used to copy any 1U keycap.

-    *Note, this is to be used with Z-Butt-1U-P1 V3*
+    *This is to be used with Z-Butt-1U-P1 V3*